kshmir/aimage/README.md

 The `AspectAImageView` is the same as the `AImageView` class, but it automatically adjusts its height to keep aspect ratio with the image's width (even when the view is in a `RelativeLayout` and you're using `FILL_PARENT`, `MATCH_PARENT`, or `WRAP_CONTENT` for dimensions).

 All that you have to do is replace `AImageView` with `AspectAImageView` in your layouts and code, and we'll take care of the rest.

+### SquareAImageView

+The `SquareAImageView` is the same as the `AImageView' class, but it automatically adjusts the height to always equal the width of the view, making it a perfect square.
+It's like dragging the bottom right corner of a window to resize both the width and height of a window.

+All that you have to do is replace `AImageView` with `AspectAImageView` in your layouts and code, and we'll take care of the rest.